"The ultimate battle for KINGDOM HEARTS is upon us."

 Sora, Donald, and Goofy travel through various worlds, seeking to help Sora gain the power of waking, all the while learning more about Master Xehanort's plan to reclaim Kingdom Hearts.
-They learn of the New Seven Hearts, new maidens who had the power of the Princesses of Light passed down to them following the defeat of Ansem during Sora's Kingdom Hearts.
+They learn of the New Seven Hearts, new maidens who had the power of the Princesses of Light passed down to them following the defeat of Ansem during Sora's first journey.
 They also find that Luxord, Larxene, Marluxia, and Riku from when Ansem had control of his heart are also members of the Real Organization.
 Riku and Ienzo also realize that Vexen, who had led the previous Organization's Replica Program, had also likely joined the Organization.